There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Sunglasses – This is a must no matter where you are.

 Headlamp – I tend to carry my headlamp around all the time when we’re hiking, just in case.

 Where to stay near Capitol Reef

-There are quite a few hotels in Torrey to choose from.
-We stayed in the Juniper Room at the bed and breakfast and I loved it!
-I will definitely stay there again.
 Hotels can easily fill up on weekends in the summer, so if there is somewhere specific you want to stay, I’d recommend booking in advance, especially for the bed and breakfast since it only has six rooms.
+Check prices here.